“Treat people who don’t get jobs as well as people who do.”

 Ask purposeful questions, and allow candidates to ask you questions so they can learn more about the role and your company culture.
-Show candidates around your office afterwards to give them a sneak peak into your work environment.
+Show candidates around your office afterwards to give them a sneak peek of your work environment.

 Communicate your hiring timeline

 Depending on the role you’re looking to fill, your recruitment process might be quite long.
-You can avoid frustrating your candidates, however, by properly communicating your timeline from the get go.
-If you already want to start meeting potential candidates but you know can’t hire anyone for at least two months, for example, just be honest about it.
+You can avoid frustrating your candidates, however, by properly communicating your timeline from the get-go.
+If you already want to start meeting potential candidates but you know you can’t hire anyone for at least two months, for example, just be honest about it.

 Be prompt to respond about the next steps

-Too often a candidate has no idea how the recruitment process is proceeding.
+Too often, candidates have no idea of how the recruitment process will unfold.
 While you might see one candidate as your first pick, they might have already dismissed your company because they hadn’t heard from you in weeks.